Airlie Beach & The Whitsundays

 FAQ

-Sailing between the islands is a must, it’s the best way to experience the turquoise waters and hidden coves.
-For an unreal experience take a seaplane over Heart Reef, visit Whitehaven Beach, or party the night away in Airlie Beach.
+Overnight sailing in the Whitsunday Islands is a must, as it’s the best way to experience the turquoise waters and hidden coves.
+Other top experiences include a scenic flight over Heart Reef, a boat tour to Whitehaven Beach, or a night out on the town in the party hub of Airlie Beach.
 Peterpans can help you find everything from social backpacker boats to affordable scenic flights.

 100%.
 Airlie Beach is the beating heart of the Whitsundays backpacker scene, filled with hostels, rooftop bars, lagoon swims, and nightly drink deals.
 Most travellers come here to hop on a sailing trip, make new mates, and experience the reef up close.
 Whether you’re going solo or with friends, it’s the perfect mix of chill days and big nights.

-Two to three nights is ideal for a sailing trip, giving you time to snorkel, explore, and relax on deck.
-Add an extra night or two in Airlie Beach to enjoy the lagoon, local restaurants, and nightlife.
+Two to three nights is ideal for a sailing trip in the Whitsundays, giving you time to snorkel, explore, and relax on deck.
+Add an extra night or two in Airlie Beach to enjoy the lagoon, local restaurants, and nightlife, or even spend a day on Hamilton Island.
 Trust us, once you’re floating under the stars, you’ll wish you’d stayed longer.

 The Whitsundays shine year-round, but April to October offers the best sailing weather – calm seas, warm days, and incredible visibility for snorkelling.
 Avoid January to March if you’re not a fan of tropical humidity or summer storms.